 /LF50/ Downloading Cable Specifications

 The Cable Wizard will convert the information about a particular cable in the database into a AutomationML-compliant format and transfer that data to the user.
 If the resulting AutomationML-package fails integrity verification or syntax-checks, the user will be informed.
 Otherwise the download on the users side will begin.

+Im Lastenheft wird aus realisierungssicht beschrieben

 Product Data